 Abstract

-In polyandrous species, sperm competition between males for the offspring paternity goes on after copulation via the competition of their ejaculates for the fertilisation of female’s oocytes.
-Males allocating more spermatozoa are favored.
-Different models of sperm competition predict adaptative plasticity of males in the production and allocation of their spermatozoa.
+In polyandrous species, competition between males for offspring paternity goes on after copulation through the competition of their ejaculates for the fertilisation of female’s oocytes.
+Given that males allocating more spermatozoa are favored, different models of sperm competition predict adaptive plasticity in male sperm production and allocation.
 These predictions were tested experimentally in the black soldier fly (BSF) Hermetia illucens.
-In this new farmed insect, the adult’s biology is little known despite the economic interest of larvae for bioconversion and as an animal feedstuff.
-Two sets of experiments were carried out to modify the risks of sperm competition perceived by the males.
-The first consisted of placing adult males in different social contexts (alone or in groups of 10 – i.e. mean risks of sperm competition) and then measuring their sperm production.
-The second took place at the beginning of the copulation; pairs with males from the two mean risks of sperm competition treatments were transferred to different contexts of immediate risks of sperm competition (empty cages, cages containing 10 males or cages containing 10 females), then the spermathecae of the females were collected in order to count the number of spermatozoa allocated by the males.
-Virgin males reared in groups of 10 showed more spermatozoa in their seminal vesicles than males alone.
-Regarding sperm allocation, spermathecae of females in groups of 10 males, as well as those in groups of 10 females, had more spermatozoa than those maintained alone.
-Copulation duration was not affected by these treatments.
-Males respond to the treatments by a greater investment in sperm production and transfer.
-A control of sperm storage by the female is also not excluded.
-These manipulations of sperm competition risks showed that sperm production and allocation are dependent on social context in BSF.
-The existence of these mechanisms evidences a plasticity of reproduction under socio-sexual situations.
-It underlines the importance of studying finely the control of fertility in this farmed insect.
+In this farmed insect, adult biology is little known despite the economic interest of larvae for bioconversion and as an animal feedstuff.
+Two sets of experiments were carried out to modify the risk of sperm competition perceived by males.
+The first consisted of placing adult males alone or in groups of 10 – modifying mean risk of sperm competition – and then measuring their sperm production.
+The second took place at the beginning of copulation; pairs with males from the two mean risk of sperm competition treatments were transferred to different contexts of immediate risk of sperm competition (empty cages, cages containing 10 males, or cages containing 10 females) and the number of spermatozoa stored by the females was counted.
+Males reared in groups of 10 showed more spermatozoa in their seminal vesicles than males reared alone.
+Regarding sperm allocation, females that mated in the presence of conspecifics – either 10 males or 10 females – stored more spermatozoa than those that mated alone.
+This study shows that sperm production and allocation are dependent on sperm competition risk in BSF, revealing a plasticity of reproduction under socio-sexual situations.

 Keywords: Sexual selection, Reproduction, Farming insect, Social context, Copulation, Spermatheca